-Makhlūf al-Balbālī, whose only surviving work, up to our present knowledge, was a fatwà on slavery, was the only scholar among those featured in al-Tinbuktī’s biographical dictionaries who is referred to as having traveled to the Maghreb in order to pursue his learning of Islamic law.
-This is quite remarkable since, as will be discussed in the next section, both intellectually, through the diffusion and transmission of works of Mālikī jurisprudence, as well as socially, with the strong presence of North African communities in the Western Sahel, it would be reasonable to assume that there should have been a considerable exchange of scholars between both regions.
-However, this is not necessarily so, and there is a chance that what we can read in al-Tinbuktī’s ṭabaqāt shows a different pattern from the earlier stages of the diffusion of Islamic law in West Africa, in which scholars would have traveled to the Maghreb in order to study, to a new period where scholars learnt within the Sahel, or travelled to Egypt in case of the wealthiest families, something that clearly stands out from the mentions to Egyptian works and masters that can be found in the tarājim of the Aqīts and others.
-If this took place with West African masters, as is the case of the Aqīts, again according to Aḥmad Bābā al-Tinbuktī, or if jurists from relevant North African communities established in Timbuktu took part in the process, is not evident from what the sources reveal, although, as will be shown hereunder, the Timbuktu Chronicles reflect a wider ethnic diversity from what al-Tinbuktī’s biographies of West African ʿulamāʾ convey.
-Whatever the case, as has been already mentioned, scholars from other prominent Timbuktu households and from other places of learning of Islamic jurisprudence in West Africa, such as Walāta or Jenne, are neglected in al-Tinbuktī’s biographical works.
+Makhlūf al-Balbālī, whose only surviving work that we know of is a fatwā on slavery, is the only scholar al-Tinbuktī’s biographies refer to as having traveled to the Maghreb in order to pursue his learning of Islamic law.
+This is quite remarkable since, as we will see in the next section, it would be reasonable to assume that there was a considerable scholarly interchange between these regions both intellectually through the diffusion of works of Mālikī jurisprudence, and socially, given the strong presence of North African communities in the western Sahel.
+However, it may be that al-Tinbuktī’s ṭabaqāt shows a pattern in the diffusion of Islamic law in West Africa that differs from that of earlier stages.
+Whereas scholars would have traveled to the Maghreb in order to study, it may suggest that scholars turned to studying within the Sahel or traveled to Egypt in case of the wealthiest families, something evident from the references to Egyptian works and masters in the tarājim of the Aqīts and others.
+Whether West African masters or North African jurists did this, as was the case with the Aqīts according to al-Tinbuktī is not evident in the sources.
+However, as I will show, the Timbuktu Chronicles protray a wider ethnic range than al-Tinbuktī’s biographies of West African ulamāʾ indicate.
+Whatever is the case, scholars from other prominent Timbuktu households and from other places of learning of Islamic jurisprudence in West Africa, such as Walāta and Jenne, are relatively scant in al-Tinbuktī’s biographical works.

-This underrepresentation of scholars from other parts of the Western Sahel may misrepresent the intellectual ties of scholars from this region with the Maghreb, since the diffusion of Islamic learning in the earlier West African foci and the beginnings of the longstanding non-Berber scholarship that took place in them is very closely related to their connection to North African commercial networks.
-This will be dealt with in the next sections of this article, but before considering how the sociopolitical context may have affected the author for the omission of the actual weight of the Maghrebian tradition in West African Islam, it is necessary to analyze how his detailed description of the Egyptian influence on his colleagues from the Sahel may point at a true shift in their orientation towards the production of Cairene ʿulamāʾ.
+This underrepresentation of scholars from other parts of the western Sahel may misrepresent the nature of this region’s scholars’ intellectual ties with the Maghreb, since the diffusion of Islamic learning in the earlier West African centers and the seminal and sustained non-Berber scholarship developed within them is very closely related to their involvement with the North African commercial networks.
+We address this later but, before considering how the sociopolitical context may have affected the author’s underrepresentation of the Maghrebian tradition in West African Islam, we turn to how his detailed description of the Egyptian influence on his colleagues from the Sahel may suggest a shift in their orientation toward the works of Cairene ulamāʾ.